 Swan and Dolphin Beach

-The beach area between the Swan and Dolphin was perfect for quiet work.
-If you have a cooler day or are simply looking to get out of the room while soaking up rays, it was fairly quiet with few other people around.
+The beach between the Swan and Dolphin is perfect for quiet work on a cooler day.
+Just keep the sand out of your computer.
+If you looking to get out of the room while soaking up rays, it was fairly quiet with few other people around.
+Remember that the playground is nearby, and sand on your computer isn’t a good time, so there are distinct drawbacks.

 Polynesian Villas

 While this resort is one of my favorites, all areas of the Grand ceremonial house and pools are very loud.
-I thought working on the beach would be fun, but my computer got so hot rapidly that it didn’t work out well.
+The lush greenery at the Polynesian requires near-constant landscaping to keep it looking lovely.
+While I love the greenery, it wasn’t quiet on the balcony.
+I thought working on the beach would be fun, but my computer got so hot rapidly that it didn’t work well.

 Boardwalk Inn Alcoves